When working with Alchemist Eating clients (or planning my own meals), I start with some simple parameters:

 Yeah, um, not tons better than stuff loaded with high-fructose corn syrup (though the other ingredients in the agave-containing choices likely make them the least worst option, not to mention the near certainty that corn syrup contains GMOs).

-But wait…there’s more bad news.
+But wait…there’s more.
 That bottle of “raw agave nectar”?
 Made the same way.
 The enzymatic nature of the manufacturing process means calling it “raw” is totally allowed.

-Alright, so where does this leave us?
-What about agave?
-Here’s my take, in short form:
+So where does this leave us?
+Here’s my take on agave, in short form:

 1. Avoid it.
 It’s highly processed, crazy-high in fructose, devoid of nutritional benefit and has a negative impact on health.

 2. If, for some reason, you ignore #1 and find yourself choosing between a product sweetened with agave and one sweetened with high-fructose corn syrup, the agave-sweetened one is probably the least worst option (partly due to the other ingredients and GMOs likely found in the corn-syrup choice).

 3. Still, don’t fool yourself.
 Commercial agave nectar is not paleo-primal and is not a healthy choice.
 If your coffee shop had a bottle of high-fructose corn syrup sitting alongside the milk and sugar, would you squeeze that into your mug?
-Didn’t think so.
-Don’t do so with agave either—it’s pretty much the same thing.
+Agave’s pretty much the same thing.

 4. Better to pick a true natural sweetener, such as raw honey or minimally processed maple syrup or molasses.

 Got your own “What about” questions?
 Ask away in the comments!